alex-gutev/cl-form-types/README.md

 ### NTH-FORM-TYPE

-Function `NTH-FORM-TYPE FORM ENV &OPTIONAL (N 0) CONSTANT-EQL-TYPES`
+Function `NTH-FORM-TYPE FORM ENV &OPTIONAL (N 0) CONSTANT-EQL-TYPES EXPAND-COMPILER-MACROS`

 Determine the type of the nth return value of a form.